Updated on August 21st, 2023

-When reviewing costs at each school, room, and board is a common line item on the list, especially for students who plan to go to college away from home.
+When reviewing costs at each school, room and board is a standard line item on the list, especially for students who plan to go to college away from home.

 But what is room and board exactly, and how much will it cost?